ericwastaken/python-playfab-retrieve-player/README.md

 ### with-playfab-id

 Calls PlayFab Server GetPlayerCombinedInfo for each row in your CSV.
 Use this when you already have PlayFab player IDs and want to gather combined info in bulk.
+Uses server authentication which requires an API key for your title.
+Refer to information on using a secrets file to supply the API key.

 - Endpoint used: <playfab_api_endpoint>/Server/GetPlayerCombinedInfo
 - Required in config.request_body:
   - PlayFabId: must resolve from your input CSV using the $.<column> syntax.
   - InfoRequestParameters: optional but recommended.
 Mirrors the REST API parameters.
-- Optional request headers via config.request_header (e.g., X-SecretKey).
+- Request headers via config.request_header (e.g., X-SecretKey).
 You can supply secrets via --secrets and reference them in the config.
 - For shared behavior across all commands (config structure, verification, output layout and JSONPath, json_parse options, flow_control, logging), see All Commands.

 Example config (see also data/retrieve-config-example-playfabid.yml):